 - timeliness (You might consider leaving some empty space on your walls or bulletin boards at the beginning of the year if you are planning to add to your decor to coincide with certain units as the year progresses.
 Not everything needs to be perfect on Day One.)

 - theme (Is it important to you to create an environment that is thematic where everything relates to a common idea?)

 - color (Is it possible to paint your classroom?
 Certain colors are more calming than others (blue, green), while other colors like yellow and orange create a more vibrant, energetic feel.)

 - learning and teaching styles (If, for instance, your goal is to create a student-centered learning environment, it would be wise to have students largely contribute to the classroom decor.)

 - quick resources (What information do you want students to access readily?
 Can you incorporate posters displaying this information?
 Anchor charts?)

-So, let’s look at some specific inspiration for new secondary classroom decoration ideas, keep reading.
+Now, we are ready for some specific inspiration for new secondary classroom decoration ideas!
 What follows are some of our favorite “classy” decor ideas.

 CLASSROOM DECOR IDEAS